The Closed Geodetic Game: algorithms and strategies: Introduction

 Interestingly, the game version of the geodetic number was introduced in parallel of its combinatorial counterpart.
 The first mention of a game based around geodetic sets was in 1984, by Harary~\cite{harary1984convexity}: two players alternate adding new vertices of a graph $G(V,E)$ to a set $S$, the game ends when $(S)=V$.
 Two winning conditions are proposed: in the \emph{achievement} setting, the player who plays the last move wins; while they lose in the \emph{avoidance} setting.
 Achievement and avoidance correspond to the \emph{normal} and \emph{misère} settings of combinatorial games, respectively.
 We will focus exclusively on achievement games.

 With respect to combinatorial game theory, the first question to ask is, \textbf{given an input graph, decide which player wins}.
 This is called computing the \emph{outcome} of the game.
 Note that, since the game is \emph{impartial} (both players are indistinguishable), there are only two possible outcomes: either the first player wins (denoted by \outcomeN) or the second player wins (denoted by \outcomeP).
 Furthermore, when playing on disjoint connected components, each component is independent (selecting a vertex in a component has no influence whatsoever on the other components).
-If two components are \outcomeP, then, playing on their disjoint union is also \outcomeP (the second player always applies their winning strategy on the component on which the first player played a move); if one component is \outcomeP and the other is \outcomeN, then the first player wins by applying their winning strategy on the \outcomeN component, becoming the second player on the disjoint union of two \outcomeP components.
+If two components are \outcomeP, then, playing on their disjoint union is also \outcomeP (the second player always applies their winning strategy on the component on which the first player played a move); if one component is \outcomeP and the other is \outcomeN, then the first player wins by applying their winning strategy on the \outcomeN component, which becomes a \outcomeP component, and thus leaving the disjoint union of two \outcomeP components on which they are now the second player (so they win by the previous case).
 However, outcomes are not enough to solve the disjoint union of two \outcomeN components: we need to use \emph{Sprague-Grundy values}, which are equivalence classes for games (and can be mapped to nonnegative integers).
 More details will be given in \Cref{sec-games}.
 Hence, a stronger question is, \textbf{for a given input graph, compute its Sprague-Grundy value}.